nahuelsantos/dinky-server/wiki_content/System-Overview.md

 2. **Traffic Routing**:
    - Traefik routes traffic based on the hostname in the request.
-   - For example, requests to `nahuelsantos.com` are routed to the nahuelsantos website container.
+   - For example, requests to `yourdomain.com` are routed to your website container.

 3. **Internal Communication**:
    - Services can communicate with each other via Docker networks.